dalnoeh/Technical_Test/README.md

 My first time using SQL, WPF (XAML) and ASP.NET Core and the MVC structure.
 Made in 4 days, learning as I went.

-The application is made to show the stores and salesmen connected to different districts - The districts are the Danish regions, all other names are randomly generated.
+The application is made to show the stores and salesmen connected to different districts - The districts are the Danish regions, all other names were randomly generated.
 You can the choose a responsible salesman for each district.
 An assigment criteria was that a district always has ONE responsible saleman, however a salesman can be responsible for more than one district.

 Districts can also have secondary salesmen, and there are no constrictions on this.